xaiyadev/dotfiles/README.md

 ### Rebuild commands
 > [!WARNING]
-> If you get the error `cant install not pure...` then use the `--impure` argument
+> If you get the error "cant install not pure..." then use the `--impure` argument

+This process requirs you to have nixos already installed and flakes supported
-`sudo nixos-rebuild switch --flake .#nixos-laptop` - Will rebuild the configuration for the laptop
+- `sudo nixos-rebuild switch --flake .#nixos-laptop` Rebuild configuration for laptop systems

----
-`sudo nixos-rebuild switch --flake .#nixos-tower` - Will rebuild the configuration for my Tower PC
+- `sudo nixos-rebuild switch --flake .#nixos-tower` Rebuid configuration for tower

----
-`sudo nixos-rebuild switch --flake .#nixos-server` - Will rebuild the configuration for my Server
+- `sudo nixos-rebuild switch --flake .#nixos-server` Rebuild configuration for Server

 ### Other ways to install
 > [!IMPORTANT]